LockateMe/Lawncipher-mobile-benchmark/README.md

 * Mostly-insert : 95% inserts and 5% reads
 * Collection size stress test : 100000+ index documents in a single collection.
 See how it performs with advanced/compounds search queries
 * Massive blob insertion and read: 10000+ blobs of 100kb-200kb each (ie, an Instagram picture), 250 reads.
 See how it performs with advanced queries with blobs of that size

+## Building

+Assuming that you have installed the prerequisites:

+1. Clone this repository
+2. Open the terminal and move to the cloned repo's directory
+3. Run `make android` or `make ios` to build for Android or iOS respectively
+4. To run the app on a physical device, run `make run-android` or `make run-ios`